Medically reviewed by Drugs.com. Last updated on Aug 2, 2019.

 Prevention of neural tube defects (off-label use): Oral:

 Females at high risk, who have had a previous pregnancy with a neural tube defect, or with family history of neural tube defects: 4 mg/day.
 Supplementation should start ≥3 months prior to pregnancy and continue through 12 weeks gestation (ACOG 187 2017)

 Refer to adult dosing.
-Vitamin B12 deficiency must be ruled out before initiating folate therapy due to frequency of combined nutritional deficiencies: RDA requirements (1999): 400 mcg/day (0.4 mg) minimum.
+Vitamin B12 deficiency must be ruled out before initiating folate therapy due to frequency of combined nutritional deficiencies.

 Infants: 0.1 mg/day.